tom-laplace/2025-books/pragmatic-programmer/notes.md

 **Documentation**: Embrace documentation as an integral part of the overall dev process.
 But don't comment **everything**.
 Commenting code gives you the perfect opportunity to document those elusive bits of project that can't be documented anywhere else.

+## Chapter 2 : A Pragmatic Approach

+### Topic 8 : The Essence of Good Design

+ETC principle : Easier to change.
+ETC.

+You may need to spend a week or so deliberately asking yourself “did the thing I just did make the overall system easier or harder to change?”
+Do it when you save a file.
+Do it when you write a test.
+Do it when you fix a bug.

+### Topic 9 : DRY - The Evils of Duplication

+> "Every piece of knowledge must have a single, unambiguous, authoritative representation within a system."

+### Topic 10 : Orthogonality